-After several countries in northern Europe, France has confirmed cases of highly pathogenic avian influenza (HPAI) on its territory at the end of 2020.
+After several countries in northern Europe, France has confirmed on November 26, 2021 the first outbreak of highly pathogenic avian influenza (HPAI) on its territory.

-Since the confirmation of these outbreaks, all health management, protection and surveillance measures for the territory have been applied and everything has been done to prevent further spread.
+All health management, protection and surveillance of the territory required by the European Union have been applied and everything has been done to prevent further spread of the virus.

 In order to allow exports to be maintained for meat, poultry meat products, egg products and avian genetics, the French authorities have initiated actions with the authorities of importing third countries.
 The objective is to provide the necessary information in complete transparency, and to ensure compliance with the international standards of the OIE (World Organization for Animal Health) and the provisions provided for in the sanitary certificates and protocols in place between the France and these countries.